F.C. Dimona: History

 F.C.
-Dimona founded in 2004 a one season after Hapoel Dimona dissolved, but are still commonly known and referred as Hapoel Dimona.
+Dimona was founded in 2004, one season after Hapoel Dimona dissolved, but are still commonly known and referred as Hapoel Dimona.
 The club reached Liga Bet in the 2005–06 season, where they played in the South B division.
-Ten years later the club promoted to Liga Alef, after won 2015–16 season.
+Ten years later the club was promoted to Liga Alef after winning the 2015–16 season.

+In the 2017–18 season the club was relegated back to Liga Bet.
+Two seasons later Shimon Bitton was appointed the club's manager and the club was promoted after finishing the season in first place before stopping due to COVID-19.

+In summer 2023 Nir Klinger joined as the professional manager and Bitton returned to the head coach position.